tenor2000/Frostgrave-API/README.md

 There are currently 3 categories of data each with multiple sub tables.
 Reference data is read only data and give reference rules for the game an cannot be modified.
 There is also a user database that has only get methds for now.
 Lastly there is the warband database that contains wizard, apprentice and follower data that can be created, modified, and deleted.

 I've also create a view to see a POST request in order to make a new wizard.
 More endpoints will be documented inside.
-For now the data is stored in JSON files, POST methods will write to JSON.
+Data is stored in MongoDB using mongoose.

+## Things I learned doing this project

+- How to handle connections and route to mongoDB
+- Handling routes using express
+- Creating views using EJS
+- Creating Schema and Models via mongoose
+- Writing documentation for API endpoints

 ## Getting Started

 ### Dependencies

+- Dotenv v16.5.0
 - Express v5.1.0
 - nodemon v3.1.9
 - EJS v3.1.10
+- Mongoose v8.13.2

 ### Installing

 ```
 $ npm init
+$ npm install dotenv
 $ npm install express
 $ npm install nodemon
 $ npm install ejs
+$ npm install mongoose
 ```

 ### Executing program